-Cuba wants to sign accords with U.S. before Obama exit - officials
+Cuba wants to sign accords with U.S. before Obama exit: officials

 Meanwhile, the Obama administration is pressing American companies to complete business deals in Cuba by then.

-Royal Caribbean Cruises Ltd (RCL.N) and Norwegian Cruise Line (NCLH.O) said on Wednesday they had received approval from Cuba's government to operate cruises to the island.
+Royal Caribbean Cruises Ltd and Norwegian Cruise Line said on Wednesday they had received approval from Cuba's government to operate cruises to the island.

 The number of U.S. visitors to Cuba had jumped 68 percent in the first ten months of this year to 208,000, Vidal said.